Claude for Ecommerce: 10 Things You Can Do Today

 9. Personalize Email and SMS by Customer Segment

 Most ecom brands send one email to one list.
+The brands that win in 2026 send 8 variants to 8 segments.

-Prompt #9 — Email & SMS Personalization
+Prompt #9 — Personalize email & SMS by segment

 From Polar, pull our top 4 customer segments by 90-day revenue and